zephyrproject-rtos/zephyr/boards/arm/adafruit_feather_nrf52840/doc/index.rst

          :goals: build
          :compact:

 #.
-Connect the board to your host computer using USB
+Connect the board to your host computer using USB.

 #.
-Tap the reset button twice quickly to enter bootloader mode
+Tap the reset button twice quickly to enter bootloader mode.
+   A mass storage device named `FTHR840BOOT` for (Express) or `FTHRSNSBOOT` (Sense) should appear on the host.
+Ensure this is mounted.

 #.
 Flash the image.